Aviralharsh7/Backend-Aviral-isFlightBookie/README.md

-# Backend of Flight Services
+# MachArrow Airlines

-*using Express.js and Sequelize*
+Backend of Flight Services Application *using Express.js and Sequelize*

 ## Features